Free, Unlimited AI API

 <script src="https://js.puter.com/v2/"></script>

-That's it!
-You're now ready to use Puter.js for free access to all major AI models in your website or app.
+You're ready to use Puter.js for free access to all major AI models.
 No API keys, backend setup, or server-side code required.
+Below are examples for each provider, grouped by type.

 <html>